mathjax/MathJax-docs/input/tex/extensions/ams.rst

 .. _tex-ams-multlineWidth:
 .. describe:: multlineWidth: '100%'

-The width to use for multline environments.
+The width to use for multiline environments.

 .. _tex-ams-multlineIndent:
 .. describe:: multlineIndent: '1em'

-The margin to use on both sides of multline environments.
+The margin to use on both sides of multiline environments.

 .. note::